meyfa/selena/README.md

 ## Language Guide

-Every Lifeline script consists of an Object Definition Section followed by a Message Section.
+Every Selena script consists of an Object Definition Section followed by a Message Section.
 There can be many object definitions and many messages.
 The language includes support for comments (pieces of text not to be included